-We are currently accepting applications to join us.
+We are not currently accepting applications to join us.

 TIPS ON BECOMING A MODEL